 The injection therapy is a natural, purified protein.
 It is a prescription only medicine and should only be administered for chronic migraines by a neurologist or specialist who has undergone extra training specifically for the use of this therapy.
 Our migraine treatment centre in Brisbane has an experienced migraine specialist available to conduct this procedure.

-In addition, neurologists and headache specialists are the only medical practitioners in Brisbane, and throughout Australia, who meet the eligibility requirements for both Medicare reimbursement of the migraine treatment procedure, and PBS funding of the entire cost of the medication.
+In addition, neurologists and headache specialists are the only medical practitioners in Brisbane, and throughout Australia, who meet the eligibility requirements for a Medicare rebate for the migraine treatment procedure.

 To find out more about our headache specialist in Brisbane, migraine medication and treatments, please contact our team on (07) 3831 1611.